 Working hours will also need to be made clear in an employee’s contract of employment.
 Specific or core hours should be stated when the employee must work and the level of flexibility within any working hours should also be set out in writing and be clear to both parties.
 As no one will oversee whether homeworkers take their breaks, the contract should make it clear that homeworkers are responsible for regulating their own working time and taking breaks as appropriate and in accordance with the Working Time Regulations.

-A clearly and precisely written IT and communications policy can assist in setting out expectations and systems in place to deal with the use of IT at home as well as confidential information and storing this safely.
-If you would like one of our expert employment solicitors to draft or review your IT policies, please contact us.
+If you would like one of our expert employment solicitors to draft or review your policies, please contact us.

 Homeworkers should not be denied promotional prospects open to comparable workers merely because they work at home all or part of the time.
-There may be good reasons why such workers cannot be promoted to a particular position, but employers will have to show that a decision can be objectively justified if, for example, a discrimination claim is brought.
+There may be good reasons why such employees cannot be promoted to a particular position, but employers will have to show that a decision can be objectively justified if, for example, a discrimination claim is brought.

-What are the data protection considerations?
+What are the data protection considerations of working from home?

 You will need to ask questions about who will have access to the employee’s computer and the data stored on it and security of the computer when it is left alone.
 You will need to consider what measures will need to be taken against accidental loss, destruction, or damage of data.
 It is important to know whether equipment is password protected and passwords frequently changed and that there is safe transit physically and electronically of data between home and office and wherever else it may be required to be sent.